Blazing Dragons: Legacy

 The series has gained a loyal fan following and several fan-written continuations of the series have been published online.
-Fan endeavours have differed in scale and scope, the "Brother Mine" series of novellas on wattpad being one notable example.
 Since July 2016, a new project called #BDRevolution or #BlazingDragonsRevolution appeared, consisting of making the fanbase grow through fanwork and converting new fans, bringing back old fans, convincing people who worked on the franchise (game and show) to support it, to convince Gavin Scott or Terry Jones to give the franchise a new chance, through any forms such as a new broadcasting, DVDs, a third season, a movie, a second game, or comic books, and so on.
 The project is slowly growing and was co-created by a fan and former story editor of season 2 Erika Strobel.

 Currently the entire series is available for purchase (for streaming only) at Amazon.

-No DVD set of the complete series is known to be produced as of June 2019, however an Australian DVD release with four episodes was released in 2005 by Magna Pacific entitled Excaliburn.
+No DVD set of the complete series is known to be produced as of July 2025, however an Australian DVD release with four episodes was released in 2005 by Magna Pacific entitled Excaliburn.